weilincheng/weilincheng/README.md

 I was a product engineer who works in the chip design industry for almost nine years.

-## I’m currently learning
+## I'm currently working

-### Web Development: 🔨
+### Tomo (A personal project that users can meet new nearby friends)
-* Frontend: React.js
+* Frontend: jQuery / Google Maps API
-* Backend: Node.js / Express.js
+* Backend: Express.js
-* Database: MySQL / MongoDB
+* Database: MySQL

-### Data Structure and Algorithm 📖
-* Using Python to solve problems on LeetCode

 <!--
 ## Github Stats